mogoweb/wayland-protocols/README.md

 that implementation is encouraged in clients and compositors where the functionality it specifies is wanted.

-Extensions in staging cannot have backward incompatible changes, in that sense they are equal to stable extensions.
-However, they may be completely replaced with a new major version, or a different protocol extension altogether, if design flaws are found in the staging phase.
+Protocols in staging cannot have backward incompatible changes, in that sense they are equal to stable protocols.
+However, they may be completely replaced with a new major version, or a different protocol altogether, if design flaws are found in the staging phase.

 After a staging protocol has been sufficiently tested in the wild and